-At our annual meeting in April 2013, we conducted our first advisory vote on executive compensation, commonly referred to as a "say-on-pay" vote.
-At that time, approximately 97% of the votes affirmatively cast on the advisory say-on-pay proposal were voted in favor of the compensation of our named executive officers.
+At our annual meeting in May 2016, we conducted our tri-annual advisory vote on executive compensation, commonly referred to as a "say-on-pay" vote.
+At that time, approximately 95% of the votes affirmatively cast on the advisory say-on-pay proposal were voted in favor of the compensation of our named executive officers.
 The Compensation Committee understood this level of approval to indicate strong stockholder support for our executive compensation policies and programs generally, and as a result, our Compensation Committee made no fundamental changes to our executive compensation programs.
-We are holding our next say-on-pay vote at this year's annual meeting.
+We will hold our next say-on-pay vote at the 2019 annual meeting.
 Our Compensation Committee and our Board will consider shareholder feedback through the say-on-pay vote and remains committed to engaging with shareholders and are open to feedback, as described elsewhere in this proxy.